TheKongers/Corbench/tools/cortex-builder/README.md

 ### Built Binaries

-The builder will create the following binaries in the volume directory
+The builder will automatically pull and create the cortex binary in the volume directory